 The Department of Psychology has an Advising Center staffed by faculty and graduate assistants who are able to provide advice about what courses you must take to fulfill the major requirements.
-You can make an appointment through Starfish (under "My Success Network," select "Psychology Department Advising").
+You can make an appointment through Starfish (under "My Success Network," select "Psychology Department Advising Center").
 If none of the available appointment times work for you, call the Department of Psychology office (216-687-2544) to arrange an alternative appointment time with either a graduate assistant or a faculty member.

 After making your appointment, prepare for it!!!!!
 First, look at the requirements in Section 2 of this Handbook to see what is expected of you.
 Then, go to CampusNet to look at either your transcript or your Degree Audit.
 Try as best as you can to match the courses that you've taken to the Department of Psychology Requirements and write down any questions you have.
-If you are meeting in person, please PRINT OUT and bring to your appointment a copy of your transcript or Degree Audit to take to the meeting.
+If you are meeting in person, please PRINT OUT and bring to your appointment a copy of your transcript or Degree Audit to take to the meeting (or bring a device so that you can show your transcript / Degree Audit).

-The graduate assistants are skilled professionals, but they are graduate students not Department faculty.
+The graduate assistants are skilled professionals, but they are graduate students-not Department faculty.
 You are not required to show a graduate assistant your transcript, but they can be more helpful if you are willing to do so.
 The graduate students will not have access to your academic records through CampusNet.
 If you would prefer to not show your transcript to a graduate student, please contact the Department of Psychology (psych.advising@csuohio.edu; 216-687-2544) and specify that you would prefer to talk to a faculty member.